mtnr1992/SpaceArcade-FinalProject/README.md

 Main panel, game panel and record table
 ### Main panel
 Contains the following controls:
-Start of game, insert name and record table
+Game Start, inserting name and record table
-### Game panel
+### Main Game panel
 Contains the main functions:
 1. Running time
 2. Draw
-3. Uploading files
+3. File uploading

 When the drawing function is the main function, it is made up of the following sub-functions:
   1. Background drawing in motion